merkle-open/magnolia-definition-builders/custom-definitions/src/main/java/com/merkle/oss/magnolia/definition/custom/videoset/README.md

 # VideoSet
-A videoSet groups the fields video-source, alternative-text and previewImage [imageSet](../imageset/README.md) for different video types, from which the author can choose from.
+A videoSet groups the fields video-source and previewImage [imageSet](../imageset/README.md) for different video types, from which the author can choose from.

 ## Usage
 ### Dialog